Ogunbomehin, the man who founded CAC Camp goes home in style

 He commended and recommended the selfless, sacrificial life of Ogunbomehin “who could have built housing estates for himself, or name the Camp after himself, and start making money from it, like some men of God did.
 With all the resources at his disposal, he had no personal building anywhere in Nigeria or abroad, and had one Tokunbo car.”

-Pastor Yusuf who was the main of representative of the CAC authorities at the occasion apologised for the absence of the principal officers of the CAC Church due to some crucial assignments that took some of them out of Nigeria.
-He came with a delegation that include the DCC Superintendent of CAC Ikeja Anifowose, Pastor J.O Ogunwuyi, the DCC
+Pastor Yusuf who was the representative of the CAC authorities at the occasion apologised for the absence of the principal officers of the CAC Church due to some crucial assignments that took some of them out of Nigeria.
+He came with a delegation that includes the DCC Superintendent of CAC Ikeja Anifowose, Pastor J.O Ogunwuyi, the DCC

 Superintendent of CAC Agege, Pastor Eyebiokin, who turned out to be the MC of the occasion.